Politicians use statistics in the same way that a drunk uses lamp-posts—for support rather than illumination.

 Observe what your audience is saying about you, rather than just talking about the number of likes, shares, and retweets.

-You can write a funny tweet will get you 30,000 shares, but it is only successful if that tweet is a part of your overall PR strategy, and you know what message you want your audience to receive.
-And not all engagement is created equal: a like is not an endorsement, and comments or praise are more valuable than the reply to a Facebook contest.
+You can write a funny tweet will get you 30,000 shares, but it is only successful if that tweet has a place in your PR strategy, and you know what message you want your audience to receive.
+And not all engagement is created equal: a like is not an endorsement.

 Instead, try to find answers to these questions:

 - What type of content does my audience prefer?
 Do they engage more with pictures, video, or blogs?
 Why?

 - What is the ratio of likes to comments?

 - Which channels are they using more to talk about my brand – Twitter, or LinkedIn?

 - What are the messages I am sending with my most popular posts?
 Do they portray an image of the company I want?

 - How many people initiate conversation with my brand?